Pete Ruff's Cars & Bikes

 supports the block, encloses oil and coolant.

-This is the fuel pump that supplies fuel to the direct injectors at
+Not on the Edge, is like the fuel pump that supplies fuel to the direct injectors at

 This picture explains how boost is controlled to prevent damaging